jesterKing/literate/README.md

 A top-level code fragment has a `.*` at the end of the identifying string:
 `<<some identifying string.*>>=`.
-The top-level fragment should include a file
+The top-level fragment should include a file name followed by whitespace and ending in a dollar sign:

-name: `<<some top level.*>>= ./CodeFile.cs`.
+`<<some top level.*>>=./CodeFile.cs $`.

 The file name is relative to the workspace folder.
 It can contain subfolders, which will be automatically created during code generation .

 Code fragments can reference other code fragments in code by using the code fragment tag `<<some identifying string>>`.